-Internal audits are an important part of running a business, particularly if your organisation is in a highly regulated space or conforms to any ISO Management System Standards (where internal audits are compulsory).
+Internal audits are an important part of running a business, particularly if your organisation is in a highly regulated space or conforms to any ISO Management System Standards (where the requirement to perform audits is compulsory).
+Internal audits provide objective assurance and help senior leadership (chief executive and the board of directors) understand whether the organization’s controls are operating effectively.

-Though important, internal audits can often be a source of frustration, both for auditors and the auditees.
-The process, particularly if done manually using spreadsheets and similar tools, can be labour intensive and time consuming.
+Though important, internal audits can often be a source of frustration, both for the internal audit department and the auditees.
+The process, particularly if done manually using spreadsheets and similar tools to review internal controls, can be labour intensive and time consuming.
 Audit participants can find themselves devoting time looking for evidence and relevant documentation to present, while auditors will often end up having to duplicate work done on site in their final reports.

 Software as a solution

 Having all the information in one place can also help to improve the working relationship between internal audit teams and other departments in their organisation by eliminating ambiguity.
-All the evidence, along with the auditor’s report, is available to relevant teams, allowing them to understand why the auditor has made a particular decision (e.g. major non-conformance or minor non-conformance) and what corrective action is required.
-This means internal audit teams and other departments can work together to improve an organisation’s control environment.
+All the evidence, along with the audit reports, are available to relevant teams, allowing them to understand why the auditor has made a particular decision (e.g. major non-conformance or minor non-conformance) and what corrective action is required.
+This means internal audit teams and other departments can work together to more effectively manage risk.

 How Apomatix can help